GiulioCMSanto/HDSIdent/README.md

 ### References

-HDSIdent implements aspects of the methods described and proposed in the following works:
+HDSIdent implements and unifies the methods proposed in the following works:

 ```
 PETTITT, A.N., 1979.
 A non-parametric approach to the
 change-point problem.
 Appl.
 Stat.
 28, 126–135.

-SMITH, S. W. Digital Signal Processing.
-San Diego, California:
-California Technical Publishing, 1999.

 PERETZKI, D. et al. Data mining of historic data for process identification.
 In: Proceedings of the 2011 AIChE Annual Meeting, p.
 1027–1033, 2011.